Open-Scholarship-Strategy/site/index.md

 These policies span countries, scientific disciplines, and components of the Open Scholarship ecosystem, and impose rules, regulations, and guidelines upon the scientific research community via mechanisms including government policies, grant funding requirements, and institutional mandates.

  * [Open Science](https://ec.europa.eu/research/openscience/index.cfm) has been a high priority on the EU agenda for some time.
 The primary focus of this has, however, been on economic growth, development, and innovation.
-The core academic and social aspects of Open Scholarship appear to have been under-discussed.
+The core academic and social aspects of Open Scholarship appear to have been somewhat under-discussed.

  * Other nations have been generally slow in adopting national Open Science policies or strategies.
 However, in July 2018, France launched their [National Plan for Open Science](https://libereurope.eu/wp-content/uploads/2018/07/SO_A4_2018_05-EN_print.pdf), and the Netherlands also have a [National Plan for Open Science](https://www.openscience.nl/en/open-science-in-the-netherlands).

  * In France, the focus was on benefits to research, education, the economy and innovation, and society.
 In the Netherlands, the focus appears to be more on opening up research to collaborate on social and technological issues.
 In Estonia, [Open Science](http://www.etag.ee/wp-content/uploads/2017/03/Open-Science-in-Estonia-Principles-and-Recommendations-final.pdf) appears to be more based on public access rights, improving the quality of research and collaboration, and increased social and economic impact.

- * EU Horizon 2020 is one of the most notable government initiatives involving Open Scholarship policies.
+ * EU Horizon 2020 is one of the most notable government initiatives involving Open Scholarship policies (see also work on 'Plan S').
 For example, the Responsible Research and Innovation (RRI) component of the Work Programme "Science with and for Society" makes open education, research, and access explicit targets of EU policy.

  * The FASTR Act, Open Government Data Act, [Federal Source Code Policy](https://sourcecode.cio.gov/); Affordable College Textbook Act; U.S. National Cancer Moonshot Initiative; Dept of Education Open Licensing Rule; Executive Directive on Public Access; California Taxpayer Access to Publicly Funded Research Act; and Illinois Open Access to Articles Act are all examples of policy changes in the USA that fall under the umbrella of Open Scholarship'.